University of Cambridge

 Mine is a multidisciplinary research involving a wide range of topics mainly in the fields of Forest Ecology and Remote Sensing, including tree size scaling theories, forest structure, competition and dominance, modelling, fusion of remote sensors and integration of information in forest inventory projects, especially those using lidar.

 Unsuitability of diversity indices for forest structure characterization.
-After considering many possibilities for describing the structural complexity of forests, all of which were available in the scientific literature, Valbuena et al. (2012) demonstrated that indices based on theory of information (e.g. diversity indices) were unsuited for such purposes, which contradicted many previous publications by taking a deeper insight in mathematical theory of diversity and equitability ordering.
+After considering many possibilities for describing the structural complexity of forests, all of which were available in the scientific literature, Valbuena et al. (2012 Forest Ecology and Management) demonstrated that indices based on theory of information (e.g. diversity indices) were unsuited for such purposes, which contradicted many previous publications by taking a deeper insight in mathematical theory of diversity and equitability ordering.

 The Lorenz curve method for forest structure characterization.
 Once it was clear that approaches for describing tree size inequality of forests had to be based on the Lorenz curve, Dr Valbuena had a number of important results which keep summing up evidence supporting this method.
 The use of Lorenz curve and Gini Coefficient was fairly new to the study of tree assemblages.
-Diverse studies proved that: (i) the value of GC = 0.5 corresponds to the maximum entropy for the Gini Coefficient of tree sizes, and therefore serves as a boundary between even tree-sized and uneven tree-sized forests (Valbuena et al., 2012); (ii) the inflexion point of the Lorenz curve represents the quadratic mean diameter, and therefore is a key in describing the relative dominance between overstorey and understorey (Valbuena et al., 2013)
+Diverse studies proved that: (i) the value of GC = 0.5 corresponds to the maximum entropy for the Gini Coefficient of tree sizes, and therefore serves as a boundary between even tree-sized and uneven tree-sized forests (Valbuena et al., 2012 Forest Ecology and Management); (ii) the inflexion point of the Lorenz curve represents the quadratic mean diameter, and therefore is a key in describing the relative dominance between overstorey and understorey (Valbuena et al., 2013 Canadian Journal of Forest Research)

 Pan-European indicators of forest structure from airborne laser scanning.
-In the advent of National Programmes covering entire countries with lidar surveys, I grew this was an original idea that simple methods yielding concise indicators of forest structure would make trans-national comparison plausible.
-The work started from the European Forest Institute (EFI) has evolved into promising results that indeed few metrics from lidar can be used to explain forest characteristics with no involvement of statistical approaches (Valbuena et a;, 2016 Remote Sensing of Environment).
+In the advent of National Programmes covering entire countries with lidar surveys, I grew this original idea that simple methods yielding concise indicators of forest structure would make trans-national comparison plausible.
+The work started from the European Forest Institute (EFI) has evolved into promising results that indeed few metrics from lidar can be used to explain forest characteristics with no involvement of statistical approaches (Valbuena et al., 2017 Remote Sensing of Environment).

-Fusion of lidar and image data using back-projectionr outperforms orthorectification.
-Previous research demonstrated the back-projection method to be better suited than many approaches for orthorectification in remote sensing data fusion (Valbuena et al., 2011), despite of the latter being more prevalent in the industry.
+Fusion of lidar and image data using back-projection outperforms orthorectification.
+Previous research demonstrated the back-projection method to be better suited than many approaches for orthorectification in remote sensing data fusion (Valbuena et al., 2011 Remote Sensing of Environment), despite of the latter being more prevalent in the industry.
 Back-projection consists in calculating the positions that individual lidar returns would have in the camera at the time of exposure, by rendering them mathematically.

 This interactive web app illustrates the synergic capabilities of lidar and multispectral sensors.
 The lidar detects the development of understorey under the dominant canopy, whereas the presence of a standing dead tree is emphasized by the infrared information from the multispectral sensor.